Additive and Multiplicative Coinvariant Spaces of Weyl Groups in the Light of Harmonics and Graded Transfer: Graded Transfer of Coinvariants

 \begin{example} Recall from {\Cref{example_c2_fundamental_invariants}}, that the weight lattice $\Weights=\Z^2$ is generated by the fundamental weights $\fweight{1},\fweight{2}$ defining variables $X_i,x_i$ and by the standard basis $e_1,e_2$ defining variables $Y_i,y_i$ for $\SymWeights$ and $\CWeights$ respectively.

-A symmetry adapted basis of the additive coinvariant space of $\RootC[2]$ with coordinates $Y_1,Y_2$ can be determined using higher Specht polynomials {\cite{morita1998higher}}.
-From this construction, we display in {\Cref{table:C_2 additive coinvariants}} symmetry adapted bases for the additive and multiplicative coinvariant spaces for both bases.
-Although they are not a monomial basis as the normal set in {\Cref{example:C_2 normal set}}, we can deduce the isotypic decomposition. \end{example}
+For a symmetry adapted basis of the additive coinvariant space $\SymWeights_\weyl$ of $\RootC[2]$ with coordinates $Y_1,Y_2$, we choose higher Specht polynomials \cite{morita1998higher}.
+From this construction, we display in {\Cref{table:C_2 additive coinvariants}} symmetry adapted bases for both the additive and multiplicative coinvariant spaces.
+Although they are not a monomial basis such as the normal set in {\Cref{example:C_2 normal set}}, we can track the isotypic decomposition.